 PROBABLY 150.000 - 300.000

 |MORGELLONS EPIDEMIOLOGY (2007- REVISED 2010)|

-The spread and propagation of this Morgellons live form which is likely a filamentous fungus or fungus-like as e.g. protozoan) which is likely an airborne fungus living in soil, can occur at any time, usually, via naturally occurring spores.
+The spread and propagation of this Morgellons live form which is likely a filamentous fungus or fungus-like as e.g. protozoan which very probably can transmit also bacteria (e.g. Borrelia Burgdorferi), can occur at any time, usually, via naturally occurring spores.
 But germination, further growth, activity and infectiousness require the right environmental conditions (pH, temperatures, moisture).

 Alternatively, if we assume the pesticide industry as distributors, dispersion is accomplished by industrially manufactured hollow or porous fibers (light- and pH-sensitive polymers) of plastic, lignin, cotton, or cellulose that are used to carry or to coat and protect unstable bio-insecticides (microbes) against UV-light, heat, etc.

 The spread of the Morgellons disease happened actually very slowly over the past 20 to 30 years, and it is not comparable with AIDS or SARS.
 It could be that some bio-insecticide was used locally at first, by pheromone traps or spraying actions, and then gradually spread across the country, due to increasing usage over many years.

 Read more about in the feature "BIO-INSECTICIDES" under "Morgellons Disease Factors"

 Further dispersion could have been made by storms, hurricanes, floods, humans, animals or insects, rather than by mass spraying, such as chemtrails.
 Despite having the same number of chemtrail actions in Europe, and even if we would have a longer prepatent period before disease outbreak, we would see more infections worldwide, because there are many more immunocompromised people (e.g. drug users, hospital patients and residents of retirement centers, etc.).